Waker Slaper Dromer (Watcher, Sleeper, Dreamer)

-The estuary is depleted of life because of the siltation of the water, and engineers currently are developing a more symbiotic approach where nature and culture can live more in harmony in the future along the coastline.
+The estuary is depleted of life because of the siltation of the water, and engineers are currently developing a more symbiotic approach where nature and culture can live more in harmony in the future along the coastline.
 In his book ‘The Good Ancestor,’ Roman Krznaric, an Australian philosopher, used the rich history of the construction and maintenance of the dikes in the Netherlands as an example of long-term thinking and intergenerational care.

 About the Ems-Dollard Estuary

-Currently, major parts of the area seaward of the dikes are designated as Natura 2000 sites, in both the Netherlands and Germany.
-However, sea level rise will threaten the survival of coastal wetlands.
+Currently, major parts of the area seaward of the dikes are designated as Natura 2000 sites in both the Netherlands and Germany.
+However, rising sea levels will threaten the survival of coastal wetlands.
 Partly due to the deepening of the Ems River for shipping purposes, the silt concentration in the estuary has become too high.
 The resulting water quality problems and the need to reinforce flood defenses have led to the idea of removing sediment from the estuary in a newly created intertidal area in the hinterland.
 By building a second dike landward of the existing dike, a pilot area of approximately 39 hectares (ha) will be created through WaterLANDS.
 This area of former agricultural land is split into three sections.
 The southernmost section is connected directly to the Ems through a culvert, where a combination of clay mining and nature development is proposed, and other sections, for which aquaculture and saline agriculture are planned.
 This so-called ‘Twin Dike’ project is located near the city of Delfzijl and is managed by the Province of Groningen.

 The WaterLANDS project is led by University College Dublin, Ireland and brings together 32 organisations from research, industry, government and non-profit sectors in 14 European countries.